 For all your web services such as email, social networks, and your website’s CMS, turn on two-factor authentication.
 This means that to log in to a service, in addition to your existing credentials, you must also enter a unique code that is delivered to your phone via text message.
 This way, even if a hacker obtains your password, they cannot access your account.

 Use a VPN service

-A VPN (virtual private network) will encrypt your browsing traffic and data, thus making it nearly impossible for someone else to access it.
+A VPN (a virtual private network) will encrypt your browsing traffic and data, thus making it nearly impossible for someone else to access it.
 With encryption, a hacker spying on the public network’s traffic will only see garbled data passing between your device and the VPN server.
 Thus, it may be wise if you take the help of good VPN services like Norton vpn or others similar to them.
 This could be extremely useful if you are exchanging sensitive work-related files over the Internet.

 Use a Tethered Internet Connection Instead

-If you have a decent data plan, consider tethering your connection from your mobile device rather than using a public Wi-Fi network while you’re on-the-go.
+If you have a decent data plan, consider tethering your connection from your mobile device rather than using a public Wi-Fi network while you’re on the go.
 This private connection will be much more difficult for a hacker to break into.